waltmoorhouse/homebridge-green-mountain-grills/README.md

 You will need to select the *Polling Interval* (this is how often the app will poll the GMG to update the device status) which is measured in seconds.
 The value must be between 1 and 600.
+Default is 30.

 If you are using DHCP to keep your grill on a certain IP, you can enter that in the *IP Address* field, otherwise the plugin will attempt to discover the grill automatically.